lbl-cbg/t5-commons/common/README.md

 - `projects` - A list of objects containing the information needed to automate workflows from a Jira project.
 These objects must contain the following keys:
    - `project` - The project to query new issues for
    - `new_status` - The issue status indicating an issue is new and should have a workflow run for it.
-   - `command` - The command to run to start a new workflow.
+   - `workflow_command` - The command to run to start a new workflow.
 This command should take the issue key as the first and only positional argument.
+   - `publish_command` - The command to run to publish results.
+This command should take working directory the workflow was started from as the first and only positional argument.

 For more details, refer to the JSON schema in`t5common/jira/schema/config.json`.